POZAlabs/ComMU/index.md

 ## Stage 1

 Below is another set of samples with a different genre.
-Audio samples are automatically generated only with described metadata.
+Audio samples are automatically <b>generated</b> only with described metadata.
  - Common metadata of the 5 clips are as follows:
 	  - #bpm: 80, #key: A minor, #time_signature: 4/4
 	  - #number_of_measures: 8, #genre: cinematic, #rhythm: standard